Learn more about LLA!

 For grades TK-12th the average classroom size is 25 students.

-We offer 8 honors classes, 4 Advanced Placement classes, and 2 college-level classes.
+We offer 8 honors classes, 5 Advanced Placement classes, and 2 college-level classes.
 There is also a guidance counselor in the high school to help students prepare for college and their future careers.
 99% of our seniors attend colleges and universities.
-Over the past 5 years, we have had 3 National Merit Finalists and 2 Semifinalists.

 One of our cutting-edge programs on campus is our Technology, Innovation, and Engineering program (T.I.E.).
 This is a four-year program that students have to apply to join prior to their freshman year.
 It teaches students through activity-based hands-on classes in construction, blue line prints, manipulation of metals, generating power and more.